Ultimate Spider-Man (2024): "Family Business" (#13–18)

-Ben is visited by Harry Osborn where he checks in on Peter's status and states that things are about to get worse.
+Ben is visited by Harry Osborn, who checks in on Peter's status and states that things are about to get worse.
 At Oscorp, Gwen meets with Robbie Robertson as he is revealed to be a Mysterio.
-Then she meets with Wilson Fisk and James Wesley where Fisk gives his condolences for what happened to Harry.
+Then she meets with Wilson Fisk and James Wesley, with Fisk giving condolences for what happened to Harry.
 As Fisk returns to his office, Wesley has Gwen go over some things that need signing.
 Once Fisk is gone, Wesley is revealed to be a Mysterio who helped Gwen find Harry.
 Once Wesley is gone, Harry emerges as he and Gwen prepare to "go to war".
 Traveling incognito, Harry meets up with Otto Octavius in his makeshift lab as the Green Goblin armor has maintenance done to it.
-Harry has a talk with the Norman Osborn A.I. where it asks him not to make it ashamed of him again.
-Green Goblin and Mysterio raid Mister Negative's weapons factory where they use their talents to save the enslaved workers and blow up the factory.
+Harry has a talk with the Norman Osborn A.I., who asks him not to make it ashamed of him again.
+Green Goblin and Mysterio raid Mister Negative's weapons factory, freeing the enslaved workers before blowing up the factory.
 While on vacation, Peter gets a call from Ben and is surprised that Harry is still alive stating that he needs him.

 As the Parker family reunites with Harry Osborn, Ben and Jameson also arrive to watch over Peter's family.
-Meanwhile, the Mysterios meet over recent events involving the death of Kraven the Hunter and an attack on one of Mister Negative's operations.
-Its member Aihan praises Gwen for disposing of Kraven the Hunter.
-Spider-Man and Green Goblin fight Shocker, Hammerhead, and Vermin during their patrols.
-They find Peter's apartment a mess as Otto Octavius was crashing in it after doing some upgrades to it.
+Meanwhile, the Mysterios meet over recent events involving the death of Kraven and an attack on one of Mister Negative's operations.
+Its member Aihan praises Gwen for disposing of Kraven.
+Spider-Man and Green Goblin find Peter's apartment a mess as Otto Octavius was crashing in it after doing some upgrades to it.
 Richard was revealed to have stowed away on Peter and Harry's airplane after getting a text from Felicia that she is in danger.
-This ends up being a trap where Richard is confronted by her, Kingpin, Walter Hardy, and some Bullseyes where Kingpin wants him to give Spider-Man to him.
+This ends up being a trap, with Felicia confronting Richard alongside Kingpin, Walter Hardy, and the Bullseyes.
+Kingpin wants Richard to give Spider-Man to him.
 Felicia apologizes stating that what she did is in her nature and was not lying about her and Richard.